Yoga Practice for Kidney Qi

 Yoga Sequence to Support Kidney Qi

-Within Chinese Medicine, the Kidneys are paired with the Urinary Bladder and are related to the water element.
-The Kidneys are sometimes referred to as the “Root of Life”, and are considered very important due to their impact on overall energy levels and stamina.
-The Kidneys also store jing, which contributes to our base constitution and therefore our inherited weaknesses and strengths.
+In Chinese Medicine, the Kidneys are paired with the Urinary Bladder and are associated with the water element.
+The Kidneys are sometimes referred to as the “Root of Life” and are considered very important due to their impact on overall energy levels and stamina.
+The Kidneys also store jing, which contributes to our base constitution and, therefore, our inherited weaknesses and strengths.

 Want to learn more about Chinese Medicine for Yoga?
 Check my course: Chinese Medicine for Yoga.